zadealfalah/jobReqs/README.md

 Currently non-operational due to cloudfare updates (as of 10/09/2023).

 ## To Do
-- Train spaCy model with OpenAI API results
+- Train spaCy and TensorFlow models with OpenAI API results
 - Create visualizations of results
 - Continue prompt engineering to lower API costs
 - Write DAG to alternate API vs. spaCy discovery